saketoz98/Sentiment-Analysis/README.md

 1. This includes the code to visualize the predicted sentiments of the articles using plotly visualization library.

 #### **Visualizations Folder**
-1. The folder contains the screenshot of the final predicted results Bar Chart.
+1. The folder contains the screenshot of the Bar Chart showing articles with their sentiment score and categorization.